danielewood/sierra-wireless-modems/README.md

     + `AT!IMPREF="ATT"`
 3. Set Interface bitmask to 0000100D (diag,nmea,modem,mbim).
 [This is the same as USBCOMP=8](https://zukota.com/sierra-wireless-em7455-how-to-enable-com-ports/).
     + `AT!USBCOMP=1,1,0000100D`
-4. Set LTE Only (Disables UMTS/HSDPA/3G fallback, which you dont want)
+4. Set LTE Only (Disables UMTS/HSDPA/3G fallback, which you probably dont want)
     + `AT!SELRAT=06`
 5. Set Modem to use all available bands (Dont hide any bands)
     + `AT!BAND=00`